-Note: When a newborn requires definitive treatment during or after the mother's confinement, the newborn is considered a patient in his or her own right.
+Note: When a newborn requires definitive treatment during or after the mother's confinement, the newborn is considered a patient in their own right.
 If the newborn is eligible for coverage, regular medical or surgical benefits apply rather than maternity benefits.
 See Section 5(a), Maternity Care.